 - smaller car parks that discharge to a sensitive environment, such as a marsh that has been designated as a nature reserve

 - vehicle maintenance areas

 - refuelling facilities

-The type and class of separator needed will depend on the activity and where the discharge is directed to.
+The type and class of separator you need will depend on the activity and where the discharge is directed to.

-Oil separators don’t work if there’s detergent in the water, eg from car washing.
+Oil separators do not work if they are incorrectly sized, not maintained or there’s detergent in the water, for example, from car washing.
 Use an alternative method such as a sealed treatment system, sustainable drainage system or waste removal service if necessary.